Skarsnik/QUsb2snes/docs/index.md

 You need to install the last Usb2Snes firmware by Redguy (https://github.com/RedGuyyyy/sd2snes/releases/tag/usb2snes_v11) .
 Just follows the instruction provided.
 Don't start usb2snes.exe since QUsb2snes do the same thing that the original software.
 Your sd2snes device should show up on the Devices menu when connected.

-## SNES9x multitroid
+## SNES9x Rerecording

-Snes9x-rr 1.60 should replace the Snex9x multitroid, get it at https://github.com/gocha/snes9x-rr/releases/tag/1.60
+Snes9x-rr allows to run Lua scripts in the emulator, that allows use to connect to QUsb2snes.
+You can use the Multitroid version of Snes9x-rr (http://multitroid.com/) or use Snes9x-rr 1.60 https://github.com/gocha/snes9x-rr/releases.
+Older version of Snes9x-rr does not allow to write to ROM from Lua so some application will not work.

-Multitroid provide a patched version of snes9x with a lua script that allow for external software to communicate with it.
-Get the emulator on http://multitroid.com/.
+Activate the `Lua bridge` on the device menu of QUsb2Snes.

-Activate the Lua bridge on the device menu of QUsb2Snes then run the multibridge.lua script from the Bizhawk folder on Snes9x.
+Then run the luabridge.lua script from the LuaBridge folder from the Lua console window in Snes9x

 ## BizHawk 2.3.1 (bsnes core recommanded)